frankk00/chrisw/README.rst

 It now supports:

 * a group-based community
-* i18n is supported by Chrisw.
-It now supports both English and Chinese as the UI language.
+* i18n.
+(It now supports both English and Chinese as the UI language).
 * more features are comming :-P

 Chrisw is not only a website but also a micro web framework for AppEngine